-A mound of earth graded, shaped and improved with landscaping in such a fashion as to be used for visual and/or audible screening purposes.
+A mound of earth not exceeding four (4) feet in height that is graded, shaped and improved with landscaping in such a fashion as to be used for visual and/or audible screening purposes.

 (16) Billboard

 An outdoor sign, structure or symbol advertising services or products which are not made, produced, assembled, stored, or sold upon or from the lot or premises upon which the same is located.